My Quiet Kitchen

 • In a large bowl whisk together the cornmeal, flour, baking powder, baking soda, and salt.

-• Make "buttermilk" by combining the milk and vinegar in a medium-size bowl.
+• Make "vegan buttermilk" by combining the milk and vinegar in a medium-size bowl.
 Set aside.
 Place 4 tablespoons of the butter in a mug or small bowl.
-Microwave in 15 second intervals until just melted.
+Microwave for about 15 seconds or until just melted.

-• Allow the cornbread to cool in the pan for at least 20 minutes before slicing.
+• Let the cornbread to cool in the pan for 20 minutes before slicing.

 Notes

-Store cornbread in an airtight container in the refrigerator for up to 4 days.
+Store cornbread in an airtight container in the refrigerator for up to 4 days, or freeze for up to 1 month.

 Estimated Nutrition (per serving)